BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/create-producer.rst

   values of *delivery-mode*, *priority*, *time-to-live*, *disable-timestamps*, and *disable-messageIds*.

-* returns the URI of the created connection.
+* returns the URI of the created producer.

 Consult [JMSSpec]_ for further information on creating JMS Producers, particularly about the meaning of the various optional arguments to the command.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html
 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_